deankoch/UYRW_data/example.knit.md

 Note there is a warning message on the last call, indicating that the package has not been tested on such a large watershed (indicating I should go through by hand later to verify it fetched everything).

+## data prep

-@section data prep Once the data are downloaded, we can load them into R as sfc objects
+Once the data are downloaded, we can load them into R as sfc objects

 ``` r
 # load the watershed data